College of Humanities & Behavioral Sciences

-Army ROTC is taught at Radford University in partnership with Virginia Polytechnic Institute and State University.
+Army ROTC classes are taught at Radford University, with under the leadership of Virginia Polytechnic Institute and State University.
 Radford University is one of the nation's largest partnership schools and typically commissions more officers than most ROTC programs.

 Besides quantity, Radford University is also known for its quality.
 The following is a list of the program's many recognitions: